 To maintain the CSPT credential, a CSPT must recertify annually, a process requiring completion of 5 CE hours in sterile compounding and submission of a supervisor’s Attestation Form each year.
 PTCB counts a CSPT’s CE hours as part of the 20 CE hours needed for CPhT recertification.

 PTCB charges a $50 non-refundable application fee and a $149 CSPT Exam fee for initial testing and retakes.
-Technicians who apply by February 28, 2018 will receive a $50 discount.
+A $20 CSPT recertification application fee is due every other year.